πΊοΈ Overview

 - π¨ Consistent Formatting: Ensure consistent JSON formatting across all data files

-- π©Ή Resolve Values: Resolve certain values against controlled vocabularies to ensure meaning is conveyed correctly
+- π©Ή Resolve Values: Resolve certain values against controlled vocabularies to ensure correct meaning

 - πΌοΈ Resolve missing images: Find first image in associated RAD folders and add to metadata if missing